TZstatsADS/Fall2021-Project2-group3/README.md

 - shiny app/shiny server

-## Exploring the Effect of Covid-19 on New York City Through Homelessness, High Schools, and Store Openings
+## Exploring the Effect of Covid-19 on New York City Through Homelessness, Case Counts, and Store Openings
 Term: Fall 2021

 + Team #3
-+ **Exploring the Effect of Covid-19 on New York City Through Homelessness, High Schools, and Store Openings**: + Team members
++ **Exploring the Effect of Covid-19 on New York City Through Homelessness, Case Counts, and Store Openings**: + Team members
 	+ Corwin Cheung
 	+ Ruopu Fan
 	+ Spark Li